English | Español | Français

 • the consequences of doing so, including for the livelihoods of indigenous and local communities.

-CBD Technical Series no. 56 provides succinct lessons learned and good practices cases in identifying and removing or mitigating perverse incentive measures, based on the work of an international expert workshop which took place in Paris, France, in October 2009.
+CBD Technical Series no. 56 provides earlier lessons learned and good practices cases in identifying and removing or mitigating incentive measures that are harmful for biodiversity.